CalebClauson/schedule-app/README.md

 ## Project Idea

-This project is a web-based scheduling app inspired by my girlfriend’s job.
+This project is a web-based scheduling app inspired by my fiance’s job.
 Her company manages teacher schedules through a Google Sheet.
 The sheet includes different teachers, time slots, students, and locations.
 Some teachers work at a center, while others travel to teach at a parent’s house.

 I decided to use that situation as the idea for this project because it is a real scheduling problem that could be improved with a cleaner system.